vstinner/misc/cpython/pep-c-api.rst

 subtle and complex issues.
 There are different ways to use the C API, each usage has its own constraints, and some constraints are exclusive.
-This document lists constraints but doesn't propose changes, it only gives ideas to solve some issues.
+This document lists constraints but doesn't propose changes, it only gives vague ideas how to solve some issues.
+More concrete C API changes require writing separated PEPs.

 C extensions are a key component of the Python popularity
 =========================================================